 Ingredients for this soup

-This minestrone soup uses up all sorts of green veggies.
+This spring minestrone soup uses up all sorts of green veggies.
 In fact you can just use whatever odds and ends you have in the fridge.
 Here’s what I used to make my minestrone.

 - Bacon – just two rasher chopped up to really add some flavour to the minestrone